jkleecloud/jkleecloud.github.io/content/posts/azure-weekly-wc-260309.md

 date = 2026-03-11T21:00:16Z
 draft = false
 categories = ['Azure Weekly 2026']
-tags = ['DB for PostgreSQL', 'Azure Firewall', 'AKS', 'GOvernance']
+tags = ['DB for PostgreSQL', 'Azure Firewall', 'AKS', 'Governance']
 +++

 Summary of Azure snippets for the week commencing 9th March 2026, grouped by Azure service.
 Seems to be a slow period for Azure updates at the moment, but I've gathered a few useful-looking items for this week.